replicatedhq/replicated-docs/docs/enterprise/monitoring-external-prometheus.md

 # Consuming Prometheus Metrics Externally

-This topic describes how to consume Prometheus metrics in embedded clusters, provisioned by Replicated kURL, from a monitoring service that is outside the cluster.
+This topic describes how to consume Prometheus metrics in _embedded clusters_ created by Replicated kURL from a monitoring service that is outside the cluster.

 ## About the Prometheus NodePort Service